YouTuber charged people to see autopsy photos of 11-year-old: ‘Completely disrespectful’

 Prosecutors said Gannon Stauch’s stepmother Letecia Stauch killed him in January 2020 because she hated him and wanted to hurt his father, Al Stauch, whom she planned to leave and who was away on a National Guard deployment at the time.
 She stabbed him 18 times while he fought back, then hit him in the head and shot him.
 From there, she stuffed the 11-year-old’s body in a suitcase and drove to Florida to dump it over a bridge.

-Michael Allen, the lead prosecutor on the Stauch case, said his office reached out the child’s family about the photos but there’s not much they can do to completely take the photos down once they have been shared on the internet.
+Michael Allen, the lead prosecutor on the Stauch case, said his office reached out to the child’s family about the photos, but there’s not much they can do to completely take the photos down once they have been shared on the internet.

 “It’s just completely disrespectful to the family members that have had to live through this horror,” Allen said during an appearance on “Dan Abrams Live” on Tuesday evening.
 “But even more so, Gannon deserved so much more in life from his stepmother and he certainly deserves dignity and respect in death.
 There’s nothing about what this YouTuber is doing, and I think there’s another one out there as well … that provides any dignity or respect to Gannon.”